Wednesdays in September at 7 p.m.

-From APMReports, WVXU presents four weeks of documentaries that delve into issues facing the nation's educational system.
+From APMReports, WVXU presents three weeks of documentaries that delve into issues facing the nation's educational system.

 The coronavirus pandemic represents the greatest challenge to American higher education in decades.
 Many colleges and universities are closing or dramatically cutting their offerings.
 Students’ lives and academic plans are in turmoil.
 It is a time of intense difficulty, risk, and potential promise.
 This special report will explore issues facing institutions, students, and families.

 What the Words Say: Why So Many Kids Don’t Understand What They Read